What is PET?

 PET is the most recyclable plastic in the world.

-Almost uniquely among plastics, PET is near-infinitely recyclable.
+Almost uniquely among plastics, PET is fully recyclable

 End Waste, Recycle the One: